 Hazardous Waste Guidelines

-1. Hazardous materials or chemicals become a waste when you decide that you no longer intend to use or re-use it.
+- Hazardous materials or chemicals become a waste when you decide that you no longer intend to use or re-use them.

-4. If your department needs a waste pick up, call your campus contact.
+- If your department needs a waste pick-up, call your campus contact.

 Universal Waste